-In this tutorial, I will show you how to make a darkness detector that detects darkness using the cheapest light sensor that is LDR (Light Dependent Resistor).
-Darkness Detector circuits can be used in applications where the light will be going to off.
+In this tutorial, I will show you how to make a darkness detector sensor that can detect darkness using the cheapest light sensor that is LDR (Light Dependent Resistor).
+Darkness detector sensor circuits can be used in applications where the light will be going off suddenly.

 - 555 Timer Ic